justlucdewit/vault/projects/ccvm/Bytecode format.md

 ---

 ## After the header
 After the header, the real program embedded within the CCB will start, this is essentially just a list of opcode instructions, varying in byte length.
-How these instructions are read, together with the full list of instructions will be written in other documentation.
+How these instructions are read, together with the full list of instructions is documented in [[Instructions]]